HusenjanDev/Quartz/content/Documents/0026 How to Restore Deleted Teams Channel.md

 * Where there any malicious sign-in logs on the user who performed the action?
 * Where there any other malicious actions performed by the user?

-It's important to collect as much data as possible as that will allow us to close the investigation and ensure this doesn't occur in the future.
+It's important to collect as much data as possible about the incident to ensure that the incident doesn't occur in the future.

+## Prevention

+A great way of preventing this incident from occurring in the future is by implementing an alerting system which detects when a Teams channel is deleted and sends a Teams message to all the owners to ensure it was a approved action.
+If the deletion of the Teams channel was not approved the owners could quickly recover it to prevent data loss and productivity loss.

 ## Conclusion